SuperOfficeDocs/superoffice-docs/docs/apps/overview.md

 ## Developer Portal

-We're proud to release a new self-service portal for developers and application partners this year.
-It will replace the manual forms and let you handle more of the configuration yourself.
+We're proud to release a [new self-service portal for developers and application partners][10] this year.
+It replaces the manual forms and let you handle more of the configuration yourself.

-While you wait, check out our brand new [Developer Portal documentation][9].
+To get started, check out our brand new [Developer Portal documentation][9].

 <!-- Referenced links -->
 [1]: terminology.md